Wealth inequality in the United States: Wealth and income

 According to the Congressional Budget Office, between 1979 and 2007, incomes of the top 1% of Americans grew by an average of 275%.
 (Note: The IRS insists that comparisons of adjusted gross income pre-1987 and post-1987 are complicated by large changes in the definition of AGI, which led to households within the top income quintile reporting more of their income on their individual income tax form's AGI, rather than reporting their business income in separate corporate tax returns, or not reporting certain non-taxable income in their AGI at all, such as municipal bond income.
 In addition, IRS studies consistently show that a majority of households in the top income quintile have moved to a lower quintile within one decade.
 There are even more changes to households in the top 1%.
-Without including those data here, a reader is likely to assume households in the top 1% are almost the same from year to year.)
+Without including the data here, a reader is likely to assume households in the top 1% are almost the same from year to year.)
 In 2009, people in the top 1% of taxpayers made $343,927 or more.
-According to US economist Joseph Stiglitz the richest 1% of Americans gained 93% of the additional income created in 2010.
+According to US economist Joseph Stiglitz, the richest 1% of Americans gained 93% of the additional income created in 2010.

 A study by Emmanuel Saez and Piketty showed that the top 10 percent of earners earned more than half of the country's total income in 2012, the highest level recorded since the government began collecting the relevant data a century ago.
 People in the top one percent were three times more likely to work more than 50 hours a week, were more likely to be self-employed, and earned a fifth of their income as capital income.
 The top one percent was composed of many professions and had an annual turnover rate of more than 25%.
 The five most common professions were managers, physicians, administrators, lawyers, and teachers.

 A 2022 study in PNAS found that earnings inequality in the United States did not increase over the preceding decade, marking the first reversal of rising earnings inequality since 1980.
-The reversal was due to a shrinking wage gap between low-wage workers and median-wage earners, which was due to broadly rising pay in low-wage professions.
+The reversal was due to a narrowing wage gap between low-wage workers and median-wage earners, driven by broad-based wage increases in low-wage professions.
 At the same time, the gap between median-wage workers and top earners widened.